Course - Power System Analysis 1 - TET4105

 Further on evaluation

 Part assessment is the basis for the grade in the course.
-The parts includes a written exam (80%) and a project work (20%).
+The parts includes a written exam (80 %) and a project work (20 %).
 The results for the parts are given in A-F grades, which are later merged to a final grade.
-Both parts must have a minimum "E" grade to receive a final grade in the course.
+Both the written exam and project must be passed to receive a grade in the course.
+If you fail one of the parts, this must be re-taken to pass the course.

 Course materials